Key concepts

 Primary authentication:

-- SSO (Enterprise): SAML 2.0 and OAuth 2.0 integration with your identity provider
+- SSO (Enterprise): SAML 2.0 single sign-on with your identity provider

 Multi-factor authentication (MFA)

-- SMS-based OTP: One-time codes via SMS (backup only)
+- Phone: One-time codes via SMS or voice call

-- Recovery codes: One-time backup codes for emergency access
+- Recovery code: One-time backup codes for emergency access

 MFA enforcement: